All Episodes

 Also, we got 1700 of you guys watching the show right now.

-So Yeah, you guys were 1700 people watching right now, so you better like the video.
+So you better like the video.

-You better like the video because Angie needs a new pair of pants because she got attacked by a tiger somewhere.
+You better like the video because Angie needs a new pair of pants out because she got attacked by a tiger somewhere.

-All right, you guys better like the goddamn video.
+You guys better like the goddamn video.

 His main rival was George Bugs Moran and his Irish Northsiders gang.